-The Headings panel displays with a click on the first button on the top toolbar of the Control Board:
+The Headings panel displays with a click on the corresponding button at the top of the Control Board

 This panel displays the document structure as an outline according to the various document heading levels and captions: